 The Founders Fund honors the enduring legacy of Rutgers Professor Ruth B. Mandel and Ida F.S.
 Schmertz, founding co-directors of CAWP, whose collaborative vision and leadership launched the Center in 1971.
-Mandel led the Center until 1995 and is now director of the Eagleton Institute of Politics.
+Mandel led the Center until 1995 and then served as director of the Eagleton Institute of Politics until 2019.
 After leaving CAWP, Schmertz held high-level leadership positions in New York State government and at American Express.
 She is the founding board chair and a current board member of the Romanian American Foundation.
-Mandel and Schmertz remain close friends and believers in CAWP’s mission.
+Mandel and Schmertz remained close friends and believers in CAWP’s mission.
 Mandel passed away in April 2020.
 Her obituaries in The New York Times, The Washington Post, and The Star-Ledger recognized her lifelong commitment to democracy and women’s leadership.

 The Center for American Women and Politics (CAWP) was established in July 1971 at Rutgers University’s Eagleton Institute of Politics with a grant from the Ford Foundation.
 At the time, some observers thought it was a pointless exercise.
 Women held just two seats in the U.S. Senate and 13 in the House of Representatives, and no state had a woman governor.
 As for the other levels of office, no one had bothered to count, but the women were surely few and far between, hardly enough to consider a phenomenon worthy of study.
 That tiny handful of women could not possibly have a distinctive or meaningful role.
 And the nascent women’s movement was just beginning to consider politics as a sphere for expanding women’s presence and impact.